 Disclosure of Assessor Names by Calgary Arts Development

 Calgary Arts Development will release assessor names as part of its annual Accountability Report published the subsequent year.
+In the case where assessors are engaged in programs that contain a verbal presentation from applicants, assessors will be introduced to applicants at the time of the presentation, before the program cycle is complete.

 Protecting the Confidentiality of Applicants and Applicant Information